More storms threaten the central US as thousands recover from deadly tornadoes

 At least four tornadoes were confirmed in Oklahoma and Nebraska on Monday evening, according to a preliminary report from the National Weather Service.

-In Wilburton, in southeast Texas, the city’s Facebook page reported a tornado on the ground and heading its way.
+In Wilburton, in southeast Oklahoma, the city’s Facebook page reported a tornado on the ground and heading its way.
 “Take cover now!” the post warned residents.

+In northwest Arkansas, severe weather caused a Halsey concert to be canceled.
+And in Oklahoma, Tulsa Public Schools canceled all afterschool activities.

+Nearly 130,000 were without power in Oklahoma, Arkansas, Missouri and Kansas, according to PowerOutage.us.

-In northern Texas, softball-sized hail was confirmed, according to Scott Kleebauer, meteorologist with the service's Weather Prediction Center.
+In northern Texas, softball-sized hail measuring 4-and-a-half inches in diameter was confirmed, according to Scott Kleebauer, meteorologist with the service's Weather Prediction Center.

 Earlier Monday in St. Louis, where officials estimated a Friday tornado damaged 5,000 buildings and may cost well over $1 billion, the mayor warned that federal assistance could take weeks.

-Note: This story has been updated to correct that Wilburton is in Oklahoma, not Texas.